 - (a) When signing up for a new e-mail account, you will access a form where your details will be captured.
 Once a sign up form opens, you start filling in your personal details.
 Click submit when you finish entering your correct details. - (b) For you to sign in to your e-mail account you need to type your username and password then click login button. - (c) Sign in the click the inbox button to access the new e-mail messages. - (d) To reply to a message, click the compose button then type your message.
-Remember to type the e-mail address for the recipient plus the subject of your message.
+Remember to type the e-mail address for the recipient plus the subject of your message. - 2,3 Observe the learner's work and award them marks.

-Topic Area: ICT UNIT 7 : PROGRAMMING FOR CHILDREN
+Topic Area: ICT

+UNIT 7): (PROGRAMMING FOR CHILDREN